rogadev/capstone/DEVLOG.md

 - Fixed a number of large issues with auth modules including a broken import, a bugged package import that was causing a package-lock issue, and a bunch of refactoring.

+- Worked on writing some automated tests to satisfy DevOps assignment.

+- Replaced Playwright.
+SvelteKit is not designed to play nice with Playwright.
+I've replaced it with `vitest` + `testing-library`, specifically `testing-library/svelte`.
+This is a much better solution for SvelteKit.

+- I've written a few quick tests for unit (using `vitest`) and integration (using `testing-library/svelte`).
+In doing so, I've also realized ways to improve the component I was testing - the ThemeToggle component.
+I've refactored it to be more testable and to be more flexible in the future.

 ### Feb 18

 - Lots of work went into the UI for '/drivers/new'